Brave New Words S2C

 Non/minimal/unreliable speakers with autism have a form of apraxia, which nonspeakers describe as a "brain-body disconnect".
 They know what they want to do or say, they understand what others want them to do or say, but their bodies don't reliably do what their brains are telling them to do.

 S2C was designed for those with apraxia.
 That's why it works when other communication methods don't.
-Traditional communication methods and AAC's (augmentative/alternative communication methods) require extensive fine motor control, whereas S2C uses gross motor movement from the shoulder.
+Traditional communication methods and AAC's (augmentative/alternative communication methods) require extensive fine motor control, whereas S2C uses gross motor movement from the shoulder, which is easier to master.
 It teaches spellers the on-demand motor needed to spell out their thoughts, ideas, opinions, and so much more.

 "SO READY TO BE HEARD." - Brave New Words client

 It's for nonspeakers as well as minimal speakers (those with a limited spoken vocabulary or range of speech).
-It's also for unreliable speakers (those who may have quite a bit of speech but can't always express their true preferences or intended meaning.
+It's also for unreliable speakers (those who may have quite a bit of speech but can't always express their true thoughts or preferences.
 In other words, S2C may be appropriate for someone who speaks a lot... it's the quality of their speech that's important.

 Brave New Words services students aged 8 and above.
 There is no age cap.
 Referrals may be made for younger students.